FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 - United Kingdom: Aligns with EU regulations post-Brexit.

-- Asia: Approved for use in Japan and China, with specific concentration limits.
+- Asia: Approved for use in Japan and China, with specific limits varying by country.

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, subject to local regulations.
+- Latin America: Generally accepted in Brazil and MERCOSUR countries, with harmonized assumptions.

 Citation hooks: FEMA; EFSA; national authority publications